 Potential applicants are strongly recommended to visit the equine hospital prior to submitting an application as this helps you to see what the job involves and to meet the team.
 If you wish to visit the hospital, you should contact Janet Hardman, attaching a Curriculum Vitae and stating your interest in applying for a residency position.
 Queries about the residency training programme should be directed by email to the residency programme director, Dr. Debra Archer.

-Positions are advertised in the Veterinary Record and on the University Website.
+Positions are advertised in the Veterinary Record and on the University Job Vacancies website.